MFA Installation and Troubleshooting FAQ — Duo

 If your phone number hasn't changed, set up your Duo account on your new phone by following these steps:

-1. Download the Duo app on your new phone.
+1. Download the Duo Mobile app on your new phone.

 2. Browse to the MFA Self-Service app and log in with your UNI and password.
 (Use a browser on a different device from your phone.)